DarraghReid/krafts/README.md

          * That 'rating_average' is a DecimalField which is calculated by dividing the rating field by the rates field.

             This caculation is done in the rate_product() view in the products app's views.py.
-In future versions of the site, I would opt to carry out this calculation in models.py.
+In future versions of the site, I would opt to carry out this calculation using model methods.

     * Category Model
         The Category model has the important job of sorting products into their respective categories.
 It as two fields.
-        * The 'name' field is a CharField representing the programmatic name of the category
+        * The 'name' field is a CharField representing the programmatic name of the category.

-        * The 'friendly_name' is a CharField used for front end representation of the categories
+        * The 'friendly_name' is a CharField used for front end representation of the categories.

     * Comments Model
-        The Comments model is used to stores comments made by users under particular products
+        The Comments model is used to stores comments made by users under particular products.
         * The 'product' is a ForeignKey which relates the comment to its repective product.

         * The 'name' field is a ForeignKey which relates the comment to the user who wrote the comment.

         * The 'comment' field is a TextField which records the contents of the comment.

-        * The 'date' fields is a DateTimeField with an auto_now_add parameter set to True, ensuring that the date and time the comment was made is automatically added.
+        * The 'date' field is a DateTimeField with an auto_now_add parameter set to True, ensuring that the date and time the comment was made is automatically added.

         * Finally, the 'parent' fields is a ForeignKey which relates the model to itself.
 By recording whether or not a comment is in reply to another comment, comments can be nested inside other comments in the comments section of the Product Detail page.

             Two @property functions are defined below the Comments model in the products app's models.py which determine whether a particular comment is a child or parent comment.

     * Message Model
-        The Message model stores messages sent by users to the site owner
+        The Message model stores messages sent by users to the site owner.
         * The 'full_name' field is a CharField which records the full name of the sender.
 Any site user, including those who are not registered, can contact the site owner.

         * The 'email' field is an EmailField and records the email address of the sender.

         * The 'message' field is a TextField and stores the contents of the sender's message.

+    * Order Model
+        The Order model records each order made by a user.
+        * The 'order_number' CharField is automatically generated using the _generate_order_number() model method when an order is made.

+        * The 'user_profile' ForeignKey relates the order to the user making the order.
+It is not a required field, which allows for non-registered users to make orders.

+        * CharFields 'full_name', 'phone_number', 'postcode', 'town_or_city', 'street_address1', 'street_address1', and 'county' are input by the user when making an order.

+        * The 'email' (EmailField) and 'country' (CountryField) fields are also input by the user when making an order.

+        * The 'date' field is a DateTimeField with an auto_now_add parameter set to True, ensuring that the date and time the order was made is automatically added.

+        * The 'delivery_cost', 'order_total', and 'grand_total' CharFields are calculated using the update_total() model method when order is saved.

+        * The 'original_cart' TextField records the original cart that created order to allow duplicate orders to be added.

+        * The 'stripe_pid' CharField is a unique payment id that allows for duplicate orders to be added.

+    * OrderLineItem Model
+        The OrderLineItem model creates an order line item for each cart item and is then then attached to the order.
+        * The 'order' ForeignKey relates the order line item to its respective order.

+        * The 'product' ForeignKey records the specific product the line item is being created for via the Product model.

+        * The 'quantity' IntegerField records the quantity of a particular order product.

+        * The 'lineitem_total' DecimalField is automatically calculated when the line item is saved using the save() model method.

+    * UserProfile Model
+        The UseerProfile model records the default delivery information and order history of each user.
+        * The 'user' OneToOneField relates the user profile to the user.

+        * The 'default_phone_number', 'default_street_address1', 'default_street_address2', 'defaul_town_or_city', 'county', and 'postcode' are optional CharFields.

+        * The 'default_country' CountryField is also optional.

+        The create_or_update_user_profile() method in the profiles app's models.py either creates or updates a user's profile each time a user object is saved or updated.

 ### Database structure
 ![Database Design](static/images/db-structure.png)